Scoreclever Editorial Analysis | ea.scoreclever.com

 Sentence 16 of 18

-The schemeoffersscreeningbut does not mandateproactive vaccination.
+The scheme offers screening but does not mandate proactive vaccination.

-Phrase Breakdown
+Sentence Breakdown

 The scheme